Flood Warning issued for Alachua, Columbia by NWS - NewsBreak

 Flood Warning issued for Alachua, Columbia by NWS

-Effective: 2021-09-24 09:21:00 EDT Expires: 2021-09-25 09:30:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Alachua; Columbia The Flood Warning is extended for the following rivers in northeast Florida Santa Fe River Near Worthington Springs affecting Alachua and Union Counties.
-The Flood Warning continues for the following rivers in northeast Florida Santa Fe River Near O`Leno State Park affecting Alachua and Columbia Counties.
-Additional information is available at https://water.weather.gov/ahps2/forecasts.php?wfo=jax. ...The Flood Warning remains in effect The Flood Warning continues for the Santa Fe River Near O`Leno State Park. * Until further notice. * At 8:15 AM EDT Friday the stage was 44.6 feet. * Flood stage is 43.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall to 43.4 feet Wednesday morning. * Impact...At 41.0 feet, Swimming becomes dangerous in the river in the park area. * Impact...At 42.0 feet, Boat ramp at the end of Bible Camp Road begins to flood. * Impact...At 43.0 feet, Access to river gage becomes limited as the Bible Camp Road boat ramp becomes flooded and the last half mile of Bible Camp Road begins to flood in Columbia County.
+Effective: 2021-09-28 21:13:00 EDT Expires: 2021-09-29 14:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Alachua; Columbia The Flood Warning continues for the following rivers in Florida Santa Fe River At Fort White affecting Gilchrist and Columbia Counties.
+Santa Fe River Near O`Leno State Park affecting Alachua and Columbia Counties.
+Santa Fe River At Three Rivers Estates affecting Gilchrist, Columbia and Suwannee Counties.
+Additional information is available at https://water.weather.gov/ahps2/forecasts.php?wfo=jax. ...The Flood Warning is now in effect until early tomorrow afternoon The Flood Warning continues for the Santa Fe River Near O`Leno State Park. * Until early tomorrow afternoon. * At 8:15 PM EDT Tuesday the stage was 43.3 feet. * Flood stage is 43.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall below flood stage tomorrow morning and continue falling to 41.7 feet Sunday evening. * Impact...At 41.0 feet, Swimming becomes dangerous in the river in the park area. * Impact...At 42.0 feet, Boat ramp at the end of Bible Camp Road begins to flood. * Impact...At 43.0 feet, Access to river gage becomes limited as the Bible Camp Road boat ramp becomes flooded and the last half mile of Bible Camp Road begins to flood in Columbia County.
 Overland flooding begins past the Santa Fe River sink in the park and will cut-off access road to south end of the park. * Impact...At 45.0 feet, Numerous walking trails in O`leno State Park are flooded on the Alachua County side of the river.
 Flooding begins to affect local roads north of Buzzard Roost Prairie in Columbia County.alerts.weather.gov

 Comments / 0